mTurner-beepboop/t2fa_project/models/readme.md

 * `Pendant - Configuration` Contains the pendant model, which made it into the study
 * `Square - Assembly` Contains the square models, which were ejected from th study due to the requirement of multiple parts being too cumbersome

-Important to note, the g-code generated has some alterations to the models made to ensure that thy interact with the touch screen successfully.
-In particular, the creditcard model was stretched to 150% vertically to ensure strength, and the pendant models were stretched 125, 140 and 150% as measures of how each interacted with the touch screen, as the default size ended up being too small to distinguish the footprint.
+The gcode was generated with the models as is, as well as using the default 15mm quality preset for printing the final study models.